sirmick/alfrd/IMPLEMENTATION_PLAN.md

    - Add to Weekly Summary
    - Roll up to Monthly Summary
    - Roll up to Yearly Summary
-7. Store all in DuckDB + filesystem
+7. Store all in PostgreSQL + filesystem
 ```

 ### Hierarchical Summarization Strategy